DUNE/computing-training-basics-short/_episodes/07-grid-job-submission.md

 samweb run-project --defname=kherner-may2022tutorial-mc --schema https 'echo %fileurl && curl -L --cert $X509_USER_PROXY --key $X509_USER_PROXY --cacert $X509_USER_PROXY --capath /etc/grid-security/certificates -H "Range: bytes=0-3" %fileurl && echo'
 ```

+This reads the first four bytes of each file, which will reset the LRU clock.
 Note you will need to have the X509_USER_PROXY environment variable set.
 Most of the time that will simply be set as

 ```bash
 export X509_USER_PROXY=/tmp/x509up_u$(id -u)